 With such growth, mobile apps are now a tempting goal for hackers to exploit.
-Mobiles have their own set of code-based vulnerabilities as well as entry points, which means that developers really need to level up their game of secure development, coding and deployment practices to avoid falling victims to these mobile app security threats.
-There are countless of mobile vulnerabilities to be addressed, as:
+Mobiles have their own set of code-based vulnerabilities as well as entry points, which means that developers really need to level up their game of secure development, coding, and deployment practices to avoid falling victim to these mobile app security threats.
+There are countless mobile vulnerabilities to be addressed:

 - 60% are on the client side